 But I did not buy the games blind – I made my research beforehand and had very good reasons for the purchase of every game.
 Together with having a good BoardGameGeek rating of 6.9, the most important factor in favor of Santiago de Cuba was that, although it can accommodate up to four players, it is best played with two.

-That means I can set up a game very easily with my girlfriend, without the hassle of organizing an event and calling up other players.
+That means I can set up a game very easily with my girlfriend, without the hassle of organizing a game night and calling up other players.
 We were able to test the game extensively on our own.

 Players: 2 to 4 players, ideally 2